Alexander Stewart (minister): Church of Scotland ministry

-He was licensed to preach by Presbytery of Lorn in 1822.
+Stewart was licensed to preach by Presbytery of Lorn in 1822.
 In November 1823 he was chosen to be the minister of the Chapel of Ease, Rothesay, where the Sabbath services were half in Gaelic and half in English.
 He was subsequently ordained to the Chapel-of-Ease, Rothesay, on 10 February 1824.
 He was presented by George IV. in June, translated, and admitted to Cromarty on 23 September 1824.
 At Cromarty he was not required to preach in Gaelic, but as the town is situated in a Highland district, and as he was there in charge of a large Highland population, his knowledge of the language was reported to be of much value.
 Hugh Miller was one of his parishioners there.

 Cromarty Free Church ministry

-Mr Stewart continued minister of Cromarty till his death.
+Stewart continued as minister of Cromarty till his death.
 At the Disruption he abandoned his connection with the State, abjuring the new ecclesiastical Establishment.
 He never made himself prominent in the discussions which, in his time filled the land.
 Beith reports that his local influence was great.
-Speeches by him in his Presbytery and Synod were described, says Beith, by those who heard them as something unlike any that other men had ever spoken.
+Speeches by him in his Presbytery and Synod were described, says Beith, by those who heard them as something unlike an that other men had ever spoken.
 But on no occasion during his ministry did he open his mouth in the General Assembly of the Church.
 He did not feel it to be required.
 He did not think it would have been useful.

 Call to Edinburgh and death

-On the death of Thomas Chalmers, Robert Smith Candlish was appointed to replace him at New College.
-This left his congregation of St George's, Edinburgh without a full time minister.
+On the death of Thomas Chalmers of New College, Rev Robert Smith Candlish was appointed to replace him.
+This left Candlish's congregation of Free St George's, Edinburgh without a full time minister.
 The congregation was summoned for 22 September, and with equal unanimity agreed to call Mr. Stewart to be their pastor.
 From the first Mr. Stewart regarded the call with alarm.
-He was of opinion that a great city congregation was not his proper sphere of labour; and he dreaded a severance from Cromarty.
+He was of the opinion that a great city congregation was not his proper sphere of labour; and he dreaded a severance from Cromarty.